akashsolutions001-ai/Nivasi-/AUTHENTICATION_FIX.md

 ## Best Practices

 ### For Users:
-1. Use the Nivasi Space app for the best experience
+1. Use the nivasispace.com app for the best experience
 2. Open in default browser if WebView issues occur
 3. Allow popups if using web version